mxcube/mxcubeweb/README.md

 <p align="center"><img src="http://mxcube.github.io/mxcube/img/mxcube_logo20.png" width="125"/></p>

-# MXCuBE 3
+# MXCuBE-Web
-MXCuBE3 is the latest version of the data acquisition software MXCuBE (Macromolecular Xtallography Customized Beamline Environment).
+MXCuBE-Web is the latest generation of the data acquisition software MXCuBE (Macromolecular Xtallography Customized Beamline Environment).
 The project started in 2005 at [ESRF](http://www.esrf.eu), and has since then been adopted by other institutes in Europe.
 In 2010, a collaboration agreement has been signed for the development of MXCuBE with the following partners:

 * ESRF
 * [Soleil](http://www.synchrotron-soleil.fr/)